snimu/blog/contents/modded-nanogpt-multi-output/article.md

 The loss reaches 2.92 only after ~1506 seconds, which is far later than the ~1379 seconds for the actual record, so the extra parameters just make this so damn slow that it isn't worth it in this setting.

 However, in a setting where the language head makes up far fewer of the parameters, it might be worthwhile to try this again.
-However, such a setting is, as far as I know, a setting where the model is very large, so that I cannot try it.
+Since such a setting is, as far as I know, a setting where the model is very large, I cannot try it.

 ### Second attempt at mitigating the softmax bottleneck